ermlikeyeah/ermlikeyeah.github.io/_posts/2017-05-13-the-usefulness-of-design-patterns.md

 * Honesty.
 Say it as it is in your patterns’ commentary.
 This isn’t marketing.
 Patterns help make things better.
 Patterns are also a thing that need to be better.
 * Little, often.
 Record regularly as you go along.
 * Start early.
 And start as you mean to go on.
 Putting this off will create a bigger problem later.
 * Don’t wait for permission.
+(Although cover, even a mandate, from above no matter how flat your organisaton’s structure is always helpful.)
 * Patterns are an outcome of your communities, from communities of practice to the team that are focused on the product.
-Disparate, separate teams will share, discuss, understand, agree - and disagree - their work.
+Disparate, separate teams will share, discuss, understand, agree — and disagree — work.
 * Find what works.
 And find what doesn’t work.
 Acknowledge both.
 A pattern always needs to be tested.
 There is always the potential for improvement from new learning.
 When new research brings further supportive evidence, that’s just as valuable as corrective measures.
 * Use patterns to avoid being all over the fucking place: Go for consistency of experience.
 * Building patterns takes times.
 * Consistency takes time.
 * This is all about continual gradual improvement.
-* Make sure everyone understands why we have patterns – and support you.
+* Make sure everyone understands why we have patterns — and support you.
 * Use simple English to explain.
 Avoid jargon.
 * Communicate, clearly, to all involved.
 * Involve everyone.

 A library should give us a idea of what is good.
 Design patterns are not just a record of what we have learnt to this point, but a thing we can use to plan the future, for foresight.

 I often get asked “Don’t our brand guidelines cover this?“ A design pattern library isn’t brand guidelines.
 Brand guidelines are usually a reference about the tone of an organisation.
 Design patterns should reflect the organisation in what they do and how they do.
 Hopefully a design patterns library will reflect the brand.

 Are design patterns a style guide?
 In a way, yes.
 A design patterns library will carry the elements of a style guide: Fonts, sizing, layout, and so on.

-A design pattern library isn’t a front-end code library – although the best design patterns library include and link off to examples in any front-end code library.
+A design pattern library isn’t a front-end code library — although the best design patterns library include and link off to examples in any front-end code library.

 Are design pattern libraries for everyone?
+Understand your needs.

 Does a “small product” need something so in-depth?
 Maybe not.

-But anything of weight – a large product, a number of products, particularly over a spread organisation – yes.
+But anything of weight — a large product, a number of products, particularly over a spread organisation — yes.
 Want consistency in your approach to making your organisation’s products and services?
 That’s why you should do patterns.
 They make all your things better by making your making better.

 Feel you need patterns and not doing them already?
 Start small.
-Look at problem you have solved already and unpack your works.
+Look at problem you have solved already and unpack your work.
 Take an hour out as a team to huddle to record it.
 And you’re off.

 Doing patterns already?
 Remind yourself of them.
 Check they are fit for purpose.